gandhi irwin pact

 8. During the Civil Disobedience Movement, people were filled with a sense of victory.
 However, Gandhiji believed the nation needed a pause in the movement to prepare for the next phase with renewed vigor.

-Key Provisions of Gandhi Irwin Pact
+Key Provisions of the Gandhi Irwin Pact

 Under the pact, the British government made several concessions to address the demands of the Indian National Congress: